Homeschool

 Top 4 Montessori Homeschool Resources for the New Homeschooler

-When you’re taking on a new homeschooling year there are a lot of things to consider.
+When you’re taking on a new homeschooling year there are many things to consider.
 It can feel overwhelming and nerve-wracking to think about everything all at once.
-This will be my 4th year teaching Montessori but my first year homeschooling so I’m definitely feeling a bit lost.
-Here are my top 4 homeschool resources that have been the most helpful to me.
+This will be my 4th year teaching Montessori but my first year homeschooling, so I feel a bit lost.
+Here are my top 4 Homeschool Resources that have been the most helpful to me.
 These resources have helped ease my anxiety about doing everything right with my daughter this school year.
 I hope they help you too!

-Some of my greatest resources, that ultimately lead me to the other resources, are my mentors.
-There are many people that I find guidance from, but two who help me the most.
-My top 2 go-to ladies are Sharlie from @Montessorifortheworld on Instagram & Bree from @KindlingKids_Homeschool on Instagram.
+Some of my greatest homeschool resources, that ultimately lead me to the other resources, are my mentors.
+There are many people that I find guidance from, but there are three who have helped me the most.
+My top 3 go-to ladies are:

 Montessori For The World

 Sharlie also offers one-on-one mentorship sessions, which I am in LOVE with.
-She dives deep with her mentees on the topics that they need help most with.
-While I was in the classroom teaching, Sharlie helped me navigate my classroom and specific questions I had.
+She dives deep with her mentees on the topics most important to them.
+While I was teaching in the classroom, Sharlie helped me navigate all the challenges I had and answered specific questions.
 Now that I’m transitioning to homeschooling, we have talked about planning and expectations!
-I’m excited to continue to dig into philosophy and preparing as an adult to homeschool.
+I’m excited to continue digging philosophy and prepare as an adult to homeschool.

 Kindling Kids Homeschool